mathun3003/PySNA/README.md

 This will perform a comparison on the ``"WWU_Muenster"`` and ``"goetheuni"`` Twitter Accounts based on their number of composed Tweets and common followers.
 The results are exported to the ``results.json`` file.
 Also, the timestamp of the request will be returned.

-NOTE: every request needs valid credentials for the official Twitter API.
-If you run this command from a different directory than from your project root, pass in the path to an ``.env`` file containing your secrets.
-Also, if you have a differend named environment file in your project root (e.g., ``local.env``), you have to pass the filename, too, using the ``--env`` flag:
+**NOTE**: Every request needs valid credentials for the official Twitter API.
+Thus, pass in a .env file to every function call by using the ``--env`` flag or use the ``set-secrets`` function to set the API secrets for upcoming requests (recommended).
+See the corresponding section in the [documentation](https://mathun3003.github.io/PySNA/user-guide/overview/cli/).

-    pysna compare-users [...] --env ./local.env

-The default value is set to ``./.env``.

 Notes